allanchua101/sana/doc-website/full-service-analysis.md

 $ sana lambda
 ```

-To learn more about lambda-specific commands, visit the [lambda-specific command page](/lambda).
+To learn more about Lambda-specific commands, visit the [Lambda-dedicated page](/lambda).

 ## DynamoDB Tables